Test in a live environment

 pdf.SaveAs("pageNumber.pdf")

-As you saw in the code before, we customized our page number format to be centered in the page, to show the current and total number of pages, and add a divider line.
+As you saw in the code before, we customized our page number format to be centered on the page, to show the current and total number of pages, and add a divider line.
 Here’s what the final product looks like:

 There are many free, if limited, tools which allow you to add page numbers to PDFs.
 Here are some alternative PDF page numbering options.

-Sejda is an online tool which offers basic PDF editing tools such as merging pages, compressing the file size, creating forms, and more.
+Sejda PDF Editor is an online tool which offers basic PDF editing tools such as merging pages, compressing the file size, creating forms, and more.
 While it is free to use, it comes with page and time restrictions before you have to subscribe to one of the paid plans.

 SmallPDF is a popular online tool that offers a range of PDF editing features, including the ability to add page numbers.
 One of the main advantages of SmallPDF is its convenience.
 Because it is a web-based tool, you can access it from any device with an internet connection, without needing to download or install any software.

-Adding page numbers to PDF documents is a straightforward way to improve readability and organization of your document.
+Adding page numbers to PDF documents is a straightforward way to improve the readability and organization of your document.
 It’s a simple task, but one which different tools approach in various ways and with a range of features and options.

 Free online tools can be quick and convenient, until you hit the limit and need to subscribe to a plan, but they can lack the in-depth control which a dedicated PDF library - like IronPDF - provides.